ApprenticeAI/frapy/docs/topics/feed-exports.rst

 delivery.

 These storage backends do not upload items to the feed URI as those items are scraped.
-Instead, Scrapy writes items into a temporary local file, and only once all the file contents have been written (i.e. at the end of the crawl) is that file uploaded to the feed URI.
+Instead, Frapy writes items into a temporary local file, and only once all the file contents have been written (i.e. at the end of the crawl) is that file uploaded to the feed URI.